WHAT IS DRAGON CON? WHAT ARE ETERNAL MEMBERS?

-If Dragon Con ever caps memberships then all Eternal Members will be exempt.
+All Eternal Members will always be exempt.
 By definition they will always have a badge.
 There is no exact dollar figure that can be assigned to this but it definitely adds value!
 What do you think San Diego Comic Con, New York Comic Con, or any other large event would charge if they offered an Eternal Membership/ lifetime pass option?
 Probably a lot more than what Dragon Con is charging!
 Most conventions don’t even have an Eternal Membership or any kind of lifetime ticket option at all.
 This is part of what makes Dragon Con unique.

 What if I can’t go to Dragon Con every year?
 Are Eternal Memberships transferable?